EoRImaging/FHD/dictionary.md

   -*Turn off/on*: 0/1 <br />
   -*Default*: 0 <br />

+**local_max_radius**: Used in source detection to require that sources be somewhat isolated in order to be detected.
+Sources must be brighter than all other pixels within this radius to be detected.
+  -*Default*: 3, but seems to be automatically overwritten in almost all use cases based on various beam width calculations.
+Use with caution.

 **max_deconvolution_components**: the number of source components allowed to be found in fast holographic deconvolution.
 Not used outside of deconvolution. <br />
   -*Default*: 100000 <br />
   -*eor_wrapper_defaults*: 20000 <br />

+**max_iter**: Sets the maxiumum iterations deconvolution can do. <br />
+  *Default*: Square root of `max_deconvolution_components` <br />

 **reject_pol_sources**: rejects source candidates that have a high Stokes Q to Stokes I ratio.<br />
   -*Needs updating*: not used in code! <br />